Grauenwolf/PackIT/README.md

 }
 ```

-Back in round XXX, we moved `PackingListDto AsDto()` into the class as a normal method.
+Back in round 9, we moved `PackingListDto AsDto()` into the class as a normal method.
 At the time, that was sensible because the entity and its DTO were in the same project.

 Now that the application-level DTOs are in `Infrastructure` and the entities are in `Data`, that no longer works.
 So we have to convert it back into an extension method.
 However, this time we're going to call the extension class `Mapping`.